 Advantages of trusts

-- Putting property assets into trust removes the assets from the original owner’s estate for inheritance tax purposes as there is no interest retained in the asset.
-No inheritance tax would be payable on the original owners’ death unless they died within seven years of making the transfer to trust.
+- Putting property assets into trust removes the assets from the original owner’s estate for IHT purposes as there is no interest retained in the asset.
+No IHT would be payable on the original owners’ death unless they died within seven years of making the transfer to trust.